fmthoker/SMILE/README.md

 As described in the paper, we adopt a two-stage training strategy.
 Please refer to the script names to identify which stage to run.

-If you wish to perform your own pre-training, make sure to update the following parameters in the script:
+If you wish to perform your own pre-training, make sure to update the following parameters in the scripts:

 - `DATA_PATH`: Path to your dataset
 - `OUTPUT_DIR`: Directory to save output results
 - `OBJECTS_PATH`: Path to the overlaying objects image dataset   (image data to be released)
+- `FIRST_STAGE_CKPT`: Path to the ckpt from first stage pretraining ( for second stage training)

 > **Note:** Our pre-training experiments were conducted using 8 V100(32 GB) GPUs.
 ---